KittyGiraudel/site/_posts/2020-11-24-accessible-footnotes-and-a-bit-of-react.md

 ## Here comes React

-My React implementation of footnotes aims at making it easier to author the references, and making it automatic to author the footnotes—including their numbering.
+My React implementation of footnotes aims at making it easier to author the references, and making it automatic to author the footnotes — including their numbering.
 To do that, it needs 3 different part:

 - A `FootnoteRef` component that will render a reference (an anchor tag with all the necessary attributes).
 - A `Footnotes` component that will render the footer and all the footnotes in the correct order.